brafdlog/caspion/README.md

 #### Disclaimer

 Providing your financial account credentials to software is not risk free.
-We will do our best to protect your credentials but we take no responsibility for any possible damages.
-If you want to use this we suggest you ask your financial institution for credentials for a user that has only read access to the relevant account and use those credentials.
+We will do our best to protect your credentials, but we take no responsibility for any possible damages.
+If you want to use this we suggest you ask your financial institution for credentials for a user that has only read access to the relevant account and use those credentials to reduce the potential risk.